Calipsoplus/calipsoplus-backend/README.md

 Go to uwsgi's directory which contains the apps-available and apps-enabled directories.
 We will name it UWSGI_DIR.

-First of all, review the employmentOfficeBackend.ini file to be sure every property is set correctly.
+First of all, review the calipsoplus-backend.ini file to be sure every property is set correctly.

 After that, we need to edit the configuration file with correct environment configuration in terms of project location, Django's environment settings and database configuration.